LaunchPadCS/AndroidGuides/activity_2.md

 A pretty important part of any Android app is the interface that the user will see.
 In this lesson we'll briefly go over how to create a simple interface.

 ### What is a Layout File?
 When an activity is launched, you call `setContentView()` to tell Android to load up a layout file for your activity.
 Whatever interface is specified in that file will automatically be built and displayed to the user.
 Layout files are written in `xml`.
-As the name implies, *only* specify a layout.
+As the name implies, they *only* specify a layout.
 A layout file does not contain any of the main logic for your app.

 A layout file is created from `Views`.
 A view is just a type of object that you can render onto the screen.
 Views are things like buttons, text boxes, lists, or checkboxes.
 There's also  `View Groups` (also called `Layouts`), which aren't visible to the user, but instead contain other views.
 Every Layout file will use one View Group as it's root, but it could contain many.